nuvibit/nuvibit.com/content/english/blog/cis-aws-3x.md

 As you notice the CIS AWS 3.x security controls have one thing in common and that is the phrase: “Ensure a log metric filter and alarm exist for …“
 We fully agree to the goals of CIS AWS 3.x but we think that only ensuring a log metric filter and an alarm exists for those controls is **not sufficient**.
-It is very important that those controls are carefully monitored and the SOC easily has access to all event data to be able to analyze the finding quickly.
+It is very important that those controls are carefully monitored and the SOC easily has access to all event data to be able to analyze the finding quickly.<br/><br/>

 ## Clarification